skacem/skacem.github.io/_posts/notes/2022-03-01-Customer-Lifetime-Value-Prediction.md

 category: ml
 comments: true
 title: "Forecasting Customer Lifetime Value Using RFM-Analysis and Markov Chain"
-excerpt: " The transactional approach to business and marketing leads most managers to focus on the wrong thing - the next transaction.
-So they become fixated with marketing mix and core products.
-Performance is then measured by metrics such as conversion rate, cost per acquisition, sales growth, or market share, and they forget what matters most: the customer.
-In fact, there is nothing more important, nothing more fundamental to our business than a long-term relationship with our high-value customers.
-So marketing becomes an interaction aimed at building, maintaining and improving those relationships.
-And at the heart of customer relationship lies Customer Lifetime Value (CLV).
-In this tutorial, we'll learn how  to forecast CLV in a non-contractual setting based on RFM-Analysis and first-order Markov chain."
 author: "Skander Kacem"
 tags:
     - Business Analytics